yum install vsftpd ftp -y

 You might see the above error like “ftp:connect:No route to host”.
-To resolve this issue, allow the default ftp port “21″ through your firewall or router.
-In the server side, do the following:
+To resolve this error, allow the default ftp port “21″ through your firewall or router.
+In the server side, do the following.

 Save and exit the file.
 Restart iptables now:

 # service iptables restart